• Skip to primary navigation

 Who Makes a Good Digital Executor?

-Once you have your candidates in mind, the next step is to decide what level of access to your digital estate you want to grant them.
+Once you have your candidates in mind, the next step is to decide what level of access to the digital estate you want to grant them.
 Start by assessing what digital property you have.
 Your Digital Executor could be delegated to manage all areas of your digital estate if you wish, or you could choose to be more specific.

 Name a Digital Executor For: